 “We’re grateful for this opportunity to partner with West Virginia Public Broadcasting.
-It will allow us to complement the virtual and at-home programming we already have available for children enrolled in Energy Express, while expanding our reach to other children and families across the state,” Andrea Price, director, WVU Extension Service Energy Express, said.
+It will allow us to complement the virtual and at-home programming we already have available for children enrolled in Energy Express, while expanding our reach to other children and families across the state,” Andrea Price, former director, WVU Extension Service Energy Express, said.
 “Viewers will learn about animals and insects; how to grow your own food; how to make quick, delicious recipes; build machines; follow along with celebrity readers; and much more.
 Our faculty, staff and partners have worked hard to develop this engaging, creative programming for families across the state.”

 WVPB Executive Director Chuck Roberts said adding Energy Express to WVPB’s lineup is a continuation of public broadcasting’s efforts to bring at-home learning to children across the Mountain State.

 “We see the toll the coronavirus pandemic has taken on our educational system,” Roberts said.
 “We found that many children don’t have access to internet, computers or tablets.
 One county may provide equipment.
 Another county may not have the resources.
 Education is our priority and being able to take high-quality, locally produced educational programming into children’s homes is a pleasure and helps us fulfill our mission.